mogita/osmflux/README.md

 OsmFlux provides a graphical interface for a curated range of OSM tools to help working on the map data, format conversion, calculations and more.

-> Currently at pre-alpha stage.
+> Currently at pre-alpha stage, things might not be thoroughly tested.
+In case of breaking functions please [file an issue](https://gitlab.com/mogita/osmflux/-/issues/new), thank you.

 # Downloads